AFC Grants Application Guide

 8. Community support and health and wellness services

-• The application must include a budget outlining how the proposed expenditures align with the initiative.
-(See section 4.5 Budget and Workplan for more details and section 5.0 for samples.)
+(See Section 4.5: Budget and Workplan for more details and Section 5.0 for samples.)

 Past Age-friendly Grant Recipients:

-Below are some examples of communities which received age-friendly community grants in 2023, sorted by grant stream.
-For the full list of 2023 AFC Grant recipients please see: https://news.gov.bc.ca/files/2023AgeFriendlyGrantRecipients_Nov15.pdf
+Below are examples of communities that received AFC grants in 2024, organized by grant stream.
+For the full list of 2024 AFC grant recipients, visit:

 STREAM 1: PLANNING